longhotsummer/openbylaws.org.za/README.md

 The website pulls all data from [indigo.openbylaws.org.za](http://indigo.openbylaws.org.za).
 It caches responses from Indigo in the `_cache` directory for 24 hours which makes local development simpler.
 The list of by-laws is never cached.
+If you know your cache is out of date, just `rm -rf _cache`.

 # Deploying